Bharat Ganeshpure

 Bharat Ganeshpure is an Indian actor and comedian.
-He is best known for his comical performances in the Marathi television shows Fu Bai Fu and Chala Hawa Yeu Dya (CHYD).
+He is best known for his comical performances in the Marathi television shows Fu Bai Fu and Chala Hawa Yeu Dya.
 Bharat Ganeshpure rose to fame with his performance in Chala Hawa Yeu Dya.

-The typical Vidarbha Marathi accent, also known as Varhadi, is Bharat's specialty.
+The typical Varhadi dialect, is Bharat's specialty.
 Bharat has also acted supporting roles in several Marathi films, most recently, Chi Va Chi Sau Ka.
 Bharat also played a pivotal role in Marathi comedy film Jalsa.